-On November 5, 2020, I am giving a talk at UCSB's Interdisciplinary Humanities Center, called The Creative Edge of Collecting.
-Accessible by zoom.
+On November 5, 2020, I gave a Zoom talk at UCSB's Interdisciplinary Humanities Center, called The Creative Edge of Collecting.
+On the same program was a talk about hoarding by Rebecca Falkoff.
+On YouTube:

 In March 2013 I gave a talk called